UKCloud/documentation/articles/managed-operations/man-sd-managed-it-ops.md

 - Hook into virtual resource metrics (CPU, disk, memory) and highlight performance trends, helping you to rightsize your resources to meet the requirements of your applications

 - Provision of core OS patches, providing confidence in the health of your IT estate with none of the traditionally associated resource effort

-- Allow UKCloud to execute defined runbooks, enabling automation of remediation processes to known issues, helping to increase your time to resolution for common events

 ## What the service can help you achieve